Reuben Sandwich (With Homemade Russian Dressing)

 • 4 Tbsp unsalted butter, room temperature

-• 1 lb corned beef, thinly sliced
+• 1 lb thinly sliced corned beef, canned or fresh

 • 1 cup sauerkraut, drained